‘Orange Is The New Black’ Season 5 Spoilers: Leaked Episodes Reveal Whether Daya Shoots Prison Guard Humphrey

 — Michael B. King (@Michael_B_King) April 30, 2017

-As fans will remember, Season 4 of Orange is the New Black ended with a riot in the wake of Poussey’s death, and the season finale ended with prison guard Humphrey’s gun ended up in Daya’s hands.
+As fans will remember, Season 4 of Orange Is the New Black ended with a riot in the wake of Poussey’s death, and the season finale ended with prison guard Humphrey’s gun in Daya’s hands.
 She raised the gun to his head, and the season ended with the sound of a gunshot.

-[WARNING: Some major Orange is the New Black spoilers ahead.]
+WARNING: Some major Orange Is the New Black spoilers ahead.

-In the first scene from Season 5 of Orange is the New Black, it’s revealed that the shot went into the prison wall as Daya tried to quiet the rowdy prisoners around her.
+In the first scene from Season 5 of Orange Is the New Black, it’s revealed that the shot went into the prison wall as Daya tried to quiet the rowdy prisoners around her.
 Humphrey then tried to plead with Daya, telling her a story in Spanish about how he collected frogs as a child.

 But Daya again pulled the trigger, this time shooting Humphrey in the leg.